alkhushayni/population-rollup/README.md

 4. I cannot pass your tester because it gave me the error "ModuleNotFoundError: No module named 'pandas'", which means that your tester service does not support pandas I think.

 5. I did 2 tests locally, and I provided the results in the directory "insight_testsuite/tests".
 (I provided the result with the input of the whole dataset as my 2nd try.)

+6. Big update!
+I created a new version without using pandas.
+The new version is named "population-rollup-no-Pandas.py" and I used this new version and passed your tester.